Neuroscience research shows that using AI voices damages your listener engagement.

 Have you noticed a creeping sense of unease when you listen to AI voices?

-It might take a couple of seconds, maybe even a sentence or two, but as an audio professional I’ll bet you’ll be feeling distinctly uncomfortable, and that feeling usually arrives just ahead of the realisation you’re listening to AI generated audio.
+It might take a couple of seconds, maybe even a sentence or two, but if you’re an audio professional I’ll bet you’ll be feeling distinctly uncomfortable, and that feeling usually arrives just ahead of the realisation you’re listening to AI generated audio.

 And now neuroscience suggests that we were right to trust our instincts.